Pairing and duality of algebraic quantum groupoids: . Pairing and duality of algebraic quantum groupoids

-The use of the Sweedler notation is justified as we can provide the necessary coverings.
-For formulas with a pairing, the covering is possible because we have the natural actions (Definition \ref{defin:3.1a}) and these are unital. \ssnl There exists similar formulas for the generalized inverses of the other canonical maps, but we will not need these formulas. \ssnl Remark that, as we mentioned already, we need that the antipodes on $A$ and $A'$ are adjoints of each other in order to obtain these formulas for the generalized inverses. \ssnl Before we continue, consider the following expected result.
+Remark that, as we mentioned already, we need that the antipodes on $A$ and $A'$ are adjoints of each other in order to obtain these formulas for the generalized inverses. \ssnl Before we continue, consider the following expected result.

 \prop Let $A$ be a regular weak multiplier Hopf algebra with enough integrals.
 Take for $A'$ the dual $\widehat A$.
-The pairing of $A$ with $A'$ is a pairing of weak multiplier Hopf algebras as in Definition \ref{defin:3.1}. \eprop
+The pairing of $A$ with $A'$ is a pairing of weak multiplier Hopf algebras as in Definition \ref{defin:3.4}. \eprop